OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Microsoft Windows Server 2019
 * Microsoft Windows Server 2016

-For these Operating System versions, OutSystems only supports Windows and MacOS editions that are supported by [Microsoft](https://support.microsoft.com/en-us/lifecycle/search) and Apple respectively.
+For these Operating System versions, OutSystems only supports Windows and macOS editions that are supported by [Microsoft](https://support.microsoft.com/en-us/lifecycle/search) and Apple respectively.

 #### Required Software